shantel-martinez/FNWorkshop2019/README.md

 |   | TaD          | 5D   | 332,043,225  | 332,043,225  | TraesCS5D01G224200                        |                        |                                                              |

 **a** RefSeqv1.0 maps TaMKK3-A to the unknown chrm, however based on previous research, TaMKK3-A should be between TraesCS4A01G314700 and TraesCS4A01G314800
 **b** the ortholog of the barley dormancy gene HvQsd1.
-The Onishi et al. 2017 study compared sequence of dormant and non-dormant lines, however further work needs to be published to see if TaQsd1 genes effect seed dormancy
+The Onishi et al. 2017 study compared sequence of dormant and non-dormant lines, however further work needs to be published to see if TaQsd1 genes affect seed dormancy

 ## Research Funding
 Washington State University Research: